 To celebrate Shakespeare's birthday ....

 We wanted to keep you updated and let you know that the following is the case, in response to the most recent government guidelines:

 We continue to keep in touch with all our current and new parents via email to ensure they are updated.

 We are very sad that this situation is continuing.
-We miss teaching our wonderful students who make up our lovely drama community.
-However, we recognise that these important and necessary measures are for the common good and we hope with all our hearts that we shall all meet again before too long.
+We miss teaching our wonderful students in person.
+However, we recognise that these important and necessary measures are for the common good and we hope with all our hearts that we shall all meet again in person before too long.

-Please keep safe and well, look after each other and know that we are thinking of you all at this uncertain and unsettling time.
+Please keep safe and well, look after each other and we look forward to seeing you soon.

 We’re very proud of Theatrix Alumnus director Simon Godwin whose career continues to go from strength to strength.
 Anthony and Cleopatra is currently showing at the National Theatre,